laxmankrishnamurti/Open-Source/Git/02-OutOfTheBox.md

 ### `1.
 Commit Object`

-Each commit in the project is stored in _.git_ directory in the form of a commit object contains the following information:
+Each commit of the project is stored in _.git_ directory in the form of a commit object contains the following information:

 - Tree Object
 - Parent Commit Object